-Nineteen percent of Killam's NOI was generated by apartments in New Brunswick's three major urban centres - Fredericton, Moncton and Saint John - for the year ended December 31, 2022.
+Twenty percent of Killam's NOI was generated by apartments in New Brunswick's three major urban centres - Fredericton, Moncton and Saint John - for the year ended December 31, 2023.
 Fredericton is the provincial capital and home to the province's largest university and a significant public-sector workforce.
 Moncton is the province's largest city and is a transportation and distribution hub for Atlantic Canada.
-Given the relatively affordable cost of living, New Brunswick has become a destination for both Canadians and newcomers.
+Given the relatively affordable cost of living, New Brunswick has become a destination for both Canadians and newcomers, and the province has seen an increase in net migration from other provinces in the past few years.
+New Brunswick's population grew by 3.1% for the year ended December 31, 2023, as measured by Statistics Canada.